mochaeng/PhoenixFL/prototype_1/neural_helper/README.md

 # MLP

-Here contains the code for training and testing a binary classifier using a **Multilayer Perceptron (MLP)** architecture.
+Here contains the code for training and evaluate a binary classifier using a **Multilayer Perceptron (MLP)** architecture.

 For now there are two MLP architectures available.